 Professor Bruce Robinson

-Professor Robinson is an Endocrinologist and formerly, Head of the Cancer Genetics Laboratory in the Kolling Institute at Royal North Shore Hospital.
+Professor Bruce Robinson is an Endocrinologist and co-Head of the Cancer Genetics Laboratory in the Kolling Institute at Royal North Shore Hospital.
 He was Acting Dean and then Dean of Medicine 2006 - 2016.
 Professor Robinson graduated from the University of Sydney in 1980 and then undertook studies for a Master of Science degree.
 His further molecular research work was performed at the Brigham and Women’s Hospital and the Children’s Hospital, Harvard Medical School from 1986-1989 and he was awarded a Doctorate of Medicine from the University of Sydney in 1990.
 He has developed and led the Cancer Genetics Laboratory since 1990 and has supervised over 35 doctoral and masters students working on the genetic basis for tumour formation and gene therapy.
-He has published over 300 peer-reviewed scientific articles.
+He has published over 300 peer-reviewed scientific articles and been invited to present at over 100 national and international meetings.
 In 2003, Professor Robinson was awarded the Daiichi Prize by the Asia and Oceania Thyroid Association for this work on the pathogenesis of thyroid cancer.

 Professor Bruce Robinson is also on the Boards of Cochlear and Mayne Pharma (both ASX listed) and Q-Biotics.